IJA-5/Archival-Resilience--Keeping-Time/README.md

 1. working with the concept of time passing faster and slower > timelapse video's?
 1. working with different cultures and their perception of time
 1. Working in Corona time VS Working in regular time
+1. Taking time idoms and making a game out of them

 </details>